howbea/Logo-Activities/README.md

 # Logo-Activities
-add your favorite icon to .icon/hicolor/SIZE OR scalable/emblem
+Put your favorite icon at .icon/hicolor/SIZE OR scalable/emblem